Duality theorems for \'etale gerbes on orbifolds: Group extension and Mackey machine

-In summary, we have constructed a $B$-$B$ bimodule map $\Theta$ from $N\otimes_A M$ to $B$.
-It is not difficult to check that the image of $\Theta$ contains all elements of the form $([\rho],q)$.
-Therefore, $\Theta$ is a surjective map.
+Using the cocycle condition (\ref{eq:cocycle_condition_c}) of $c$, we can easily check that $\Theta$ defines a $B$-$B$ bimodule map $\Theta: N\otimes_A M\to B$.
+Furthermore, it is not difficult to check that the image of $\Theta$ contains all elements of the form $([\rho],q)$.
+Hence $\Theta$ is surjective.
 By dimension counting, we conclude that $\Theta$ must be an isomorphism. \end{proof}